djpiper28/cards-against-humanity/README.md

 game stats on `/game-metrics`.
 This setup is jank lol, don't question it though.
 The swagger docs can be found on `http://localhost:8080/swagger/index.html`.

+#### Debugging

+To debug you can use `gdb` (of lldb if you are on mac), the debug-xxx targets in the Makefile will build end exec the debugger, mac and windows people need to use their debugger I guess.

 ### Frontend

 The frontend is in TS and uses SolidJS, Vite, Vitest, and Storybook.
 You should use the